maxrahder/myapp/README.md

 #### Running Froala native methods

 To run native Froala methods, use `getEditor()` to get a reference to the Froala instance, then run any method you wish.
-Froala methods are documented at https://www.froala.com/wysiwyg-editor/docs/methods.
+Froala methods are documented at [Froala Methods](https://www.froala.com/wysiwyg-editor/docs/methods).

 For example, to create a